MercuryWorkshop/Pollen/readme.md

 # Pollin
+*Currently In Development DOES Not Work, Also Private*
 - Pollin is a root exploit/script that allows you to load custom User Policies.
 - Demo site can be found at (Here)[https://pollin.scarat3k.me]